Algebraic K-theory of elliptic cohomology: Introduction

 The original B{\"o}kstedt--Hsiang--Madsen presentation~\cite{BHM93} of $TC(B)$ was given in terms of fixed point spectra $THH(B)^C$ for finite subgroups $C \subset \bT$, using the language of genuinely equivariant stable homotopy theory.
 However, almost all calculations were made using the naively equivariant homotopy fixed points $THH(B)^{hC}$ and Tate constructions $THH(B)^{tC}$, and were therefore only known to be valid in the range of degrees where the comparison map $\hat\Gamma_1$ induces an isomorphism.

 The new Nikolaus--Scholze presentation~\cite{NS18} of topological cyclic homology promoted the ingredients that were previously used for calculations into definitions.
 Hence $TC(B)$ was redefined in terms of the homotopy fixed points $THH(B)^{h\bT}$ and Tate construction $THH(B)^{t\bT}$, and the key role of the (naively $\bT$-equivariant) map~$\hat\Gamma_1$, now called the $p$-cyclotomic structure map~$\varphi_p$, was greatly clarified.
 Moreover, Nikolaus--Scholze proved that the old and new definitions agree when $THH(B)$ is bounded below, e.g.~for connective~$B$.
-This means that by carrying out the homotopy fixed point and Tate construction calculations in all degrees $*\ge0$, we can now calculate $V(2)_* TC(BP\<2\>)$ in all degrees, eliminating the gap of degrees discussed above.
+This means that by carrying out the homotopy fixed point and Tate construction calculations in all degrees, we can now fully calculate $V(2)_* TC(BP\<2\>)$, eliminating the gap of degrees discussed above.
 We compare the old and new terminologies in Section~\ref{sec:nomenclature}. \end{remark}

+\begin{remark} After the present paper was first posted in preprint form, Hahn, Raksit and Wilson~\cite{HRW} introduced a motivic filtration on~$TC(R)$, for so-called chromatically quasi-syntomic $E_\infty$ ring spectra~$R$, whose associated graded realizes the form of motivic cohomology that was predicted to exist in Remark~\ref{rem:descent}.
+This new cohomology theory for $E_\infty$ ring spectra generalizes the syntomic cohomology for quasi-syntomic commutative rings introduced by Bhatt, Morrow and Scholze~\cite{BMS19}*{\S7.4}.

+In the same year, Burklund, Schlank and~Yuan~\cite{BSY}*{Thm.~E}, building on~\cite{Yua21}*{Thm.~A}, proved that if $R$ is an $E_\infty$ ring spectrum such that $K(n)_* R \ne 0$ and $K(n+1)_* R = 0$, then $K(n+1)_* K(R) \ne 0$.
+Combined with previous work of Land--Meier--Mathew--Tamme~\cite{LMMT}*{Cor.~B} and Clausen--Mathew--Naumann--Noel~\cite{CMNN} on the vanishing of $K(m)_* K(R)$ for $m \ge n+2$, this proves that algebraic $K$-theory of an $E_\infty$ ring spectrum increments chromatic complexity by precisely one, thus establishing a very general form of qualitative redshift. \end{remark}

-{\bf Acknowledgments.} The second author acknowledges support from the project ANR-16-CE40-0003 ChroK.
+{\bf Acknowledgments.} We all thank the referee for good advice.
+The second author acknowledges support from the project ANR-16-CE40-0003 ChroK.
 The third author was supported by the Max Planck Institute for Mathematics while this work was being carried out.
 He would like to thank the Institute for their hospitality.
 The fourth author thanks the Radboud Excellence Initiative for funding her postdoc position.
+This project received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No 101034255. \thinspace